kanzijun/scdf-ibm-techlink/README.md

    yarn start
    ```

 The frontend will be deployed on http://localhost:3000, backend on http://localhost:8080

+## Usage

+We used the frontend service to simulate a frame from the video stream being processed.
+The model will determine if the frame has an individual suffering from cardiac arrest and send a notification to the number that your indicated in the credential (of course in the real implementation, it will send to the nearest CFI).
+The CFI will then be able to converse with the chatbot through the sms service and provide information for our system to make an action (call scdf or false alarm).

 ## Built with

 - [IBM Watson Visual Recognition](https://www.ibm.com/sg-en/cloud/watson-visual-recognition) - The service on the IBM Cloud that enables you to tag, classify and search visual content using machine learning.
 - [IBM Watson Assistant](https://www.ibm.com/cloud/watson-assistant/) - The conversation AI platform for chatbot
+- [IBM Cloud Foundry](https://www.cloudfoundry.org/) - Deployment of backend service

 ## Acknowledgments